 Also, transacting this way has the added advantage of not having to divulge any personal information when making a purchase, unlike traditional online payment methods.

 We will look at the payment solutions enabling people to transact in cryptocurrency.

 These solutions facilitate effortless payments through various applications or websites.
 In general, they are highly adaptable and easily integrated by businesses.
 Once solutions are integrated, users can easily transfer funds to merchants and vice versa.

 There are two types of payment solutions.
 Think of them like a wallet where you can manage your funds.

 1. Non-Custodial Services

-Non-custodial services enable users to manage their funds, transactions, and information details independently.
+Non-custodial services enable users to independently manage their funds, transactions, and information details.
 Users get a private key consisting of mnemonic phrases that contain characters once they have opened their account.

-These services can be accessed at any time within the application, and initiated transactions are shown in real-time.
-This helps users to track their payment activities instantaneously and be accountable for their transactions on the decentralized platform.
+These services can be accessed anytime within the application, and initiated transactions are shown in real-time.
+This helps users to track their payment activities instantaneously and be accountable for their transactions on the decentralised platform.

 2. Custodial Services

-As the name suggests, custodial services have custodians or servers who have access to all user information.
+As the name suggests, custodial services have custodians or servers with access to all user information.
 Before initiating any transactions, users must first let their custodians know.